Incept5/b2c2-rails-eve/hints.md

 - Implement responsive designs using Tailwind CSS
 - Keep components focused and reusable
 - Use TypeScript for all component props
+- Always use the application theme from `lib/theme.ts` for styling
+- Extend the theme when new design tokens are needed rather than using hardcoded values
+- Use the getThemeClass utility for accessing theme values
 - Example component structure:
   ```typescript
   interface FeatureProps {